Central Consolidated School District Vacancies Closing Date: OPEN

 • Experience tutoring or mentoring youth is preferred.

 The salary for a Fellow position is $20,000-$21,000 per school year depending on site location.
 Depending on start date, salary may be pro-rated.
 The Fellow position includes a benefits package.

 How to Apply

-Interested candidates should visit our website to learn more about the program and access the application.
+Interested candidates are encouraged to visit our website, http://blueprintschools.org/fellows/apply-now to learn more about the program and to access the online application.